calculix/cae/README.md

 - [unv2ccx](https://github.com/imirzov/unv2ccx) - Salome universal to CalculiX converter (unv to inp)

 The source code for the CalculiX solver is taken from the [free_form_fortran project](https://github.com/imirzov/ccx_free_form_fortran) - this version has much better code folding and readability.

 <br/><br/>

-# What's new

-- New clear source code structure/order.

-- New path module to build absolute pathes - reduces amount of mistakes.

-- Refactored Settings.
-Fixed path processing.
-Added option to edit path to CCX binary.
-Now rebuild process will account for this path.
-Attention!
-In Windows CCX may not work if placed outside 'bin' directory.
-It needs Cygwin DLLs!
-So, if you change path to CCX, place there Cygwin DLLs from 'bin' directory.

-<br/><br/>